WebAssembly/binaryen/README.md

 Same as Emscripten: MIT license.

-For changes to `src/`, please make pulls into emscripten's `asm2wasm` branch (this code is sync'ed with there, for convenience).
+For changes to `src/`, please make pulls into emscripten's `asm2wasm` branch (in `tools/optimizer`; this code is sync'ed with there, for convenience).